uconndxlab/wellscan-mpa/README.md

 # App.WellSCAN.io
 Exploring PWA as MPA, possibly frameworkless other than Firestore and some barcodey stuff.
 Added Boostrap for preliminary UI but suggest changing.

+## Update 31 Mar 2021
+As of 31 Mar 2021 we've abandoned the MPA (multi-page app) and frameworkless approach.

 https://app.wellscan.io

 ## Release Log